Palisades Park (North), CA

 Live AI Coastal Briefing

-The ocean conditions are looking great for surfers, with a surf height of 3.0 feet, which is waist to chest high, and a solid beach break.
-The water temperature is a comfortable 65°F, making a spring suit suitable for most, although a full wetsuit may be preferred for longer sessions.
-With a low rip current risk, standard beach safety applies, and it's always a good idea to check the local tide chart for low and high tide times.
-The swell is standard, making it a great day to catch some waves.
+The ocean and surf conditions are looking great for surfers, with a wave height of 3.3 feet, which is waist to chest high, and a solid beach break.
+The water temperature is a comfortable 65°F, making a spring suit a good choice for most sessions, although a full wetsuit may be preferred for longer periods in the water.
+With a low rip current risk, standard beach safety precautions apply, and it's always a good idea to check the local tide chart for low and high tide times, as the swell is currently under standard conditions.